Ecopsychology

 Chakras do not have, as some authors claim, an internal lotus-like structure; this is a fantasy.
 Although, an exercise involving creation of temporary images of flowers inside chakras and even feeling their delicate aroma in them is a very good exercise.

 Chakras also do not have a specific color inherent to them and they are not supposed to have it.
 This is also nothing but a popular fantasy.
-And attempts of coloring chakras in accordance with colors of the rainbow constitute downright and serious self-injuring or injuring of the disciples, who followed such recommendations.
+And attempts of coloring the chakras in accordance with colors of the rainbow constitute a downright and serious self-injuring or injuring of the disciples, who followed such recommendations.

-One has to strive to cleanse the chakras as much as possible of all impurities that are energetically coarser than tender white color with a slight goldish-amber hue.
+One has to strive to cleanse the chakras as much as possible of all impurities that are energetically coarser than a tender white color with a slight goldish-amber hue.
 This is the path to cognizing Atman and God.
 But deliberate fixation of other colors inside the chakras means tuning them to coarser modes of operation, which cripples students and prevents them from attaining Perfection.

 It is beneficial to let morning sunlight or scents of flowers into the cleansed chakras.